 - In another small bowl, add the cream cheese, maple syrup, and lemon juice.
-Use a hand-held mixer and mix until the mixture is smooth and creamy.
-Add 1/3 of the whipped cream to the cream cheese filling and carefully fold to combine thoroughly.
+Use a hand-held mixer and mix until smooth and creamy.
+Add 1/3 of the whipped cream to the cream cheese filling and carefully fold to combine.
 Fold in the remaining whipped cream until the filling is smooth and creamy.

-- Spoon equal amounts of the cream cheese filling into the serving glasses, on top of the cookie crust.
-Refrigerate again, for at least 2 hours to give the cheesecake some time to set.
+- Spoon equal amounts of the cream cheese filling on top of the cookie crust in the serving glasses.
+Cover and refrigerate for at least 2 hours to give the cheesecake filling time to set.

-- When ready to serve the parfaits, spoon equal amounts of the cherry comopote into the serving glasses, on top of the cheesecake filling.
-Top with more whipped cream (optional), and enjoy!
+- When ready to serve – Spoon equal amounts of the cherry compote on top of the cheesecake filling in the serving glasses.
+Top with more whipped cream (optional), and Enjoy!

 - Serving Size – The ingredients can be adjusted to accommodate any serving size/portion you prefer.